-No matter which tour company you go with, it’s important to do your research.
+No matter which tour company you go with, it's important to do your research.
 Start by browsing your options online, asking friends, or talking to a travel agent for advice.
-In general, a typical big-bus tour has a professional, multilingual European guide and 40 to 50 travelers.
-The tour company is probably very big, booking rooms by the thousands; it often even owns the hotels it uses.
-Tour hotels fit American standards — large, not too personal, and offering mass-produced comfort, good plumbing, and double rooms, though often on the outskirts of town.
+The tour company may be very big, booking rooms by the thousands; it often even owns the hotels it uses.
+While these hotels fit American standards — large, not too personal, with double rooms and good plumbing, they're often on the outskirts of town.
 Keep in mind that the goal of most tour companies is to fill every seat on that bus.
 On the biggest tours, groups are treated as an entity: a mob to be fed, shown around, profited from, and moved out.
 If money is saved, it can be at the cost of real experience.

 When considering tours, remember that some of the best sellers are those that promise more sightseeing than is reasonable in a given amount of time.
 No tour can give you more than 24 hours in a day or seven days in a week.
 What a wide-ranging "blitz" tour can do is give you more hours on the bus.
 Choose carefully among the itineraries available.
 Do you really want a series of one-night stands?
 Bus drivers call tours with ridiculous itineraries "pajama tours."
 You're in the bus from 8 a.m. until after dark, so why even get dressed?